terrapower/armi/doc/requirements/sdid.rst

 Improve safety around possible misuses and accidents of the settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 While simplicity remains a principle concern, some allotment for error prevention has to be allowed.
-A basic system that can be misused wildly is inherently more complex than one with a little overhead that works to keep nasty surprises as bay.
+A basic system that can be misused wildly is inherently more complex than one with a little overhead that works to keep nasty surprises at bay.

 The settings system is written in a defensive fashion, as it's the most frequent location for possible developer and user misuse.
 Given this, any method from accessing non-existent settings to trying to supply duplicate settings has been written with fail-fast behavior.

-In some cases there may be an automated solution to a possible misuse.
-In general there's nothing overtly wrong with the litany of checks for safety but it does make the system appear more convoluted to newcomers.
-Of course, This small cost is outweighed by the time saved from working through the same resolvable problem in use many times.

-There will always be a need for knowledgable users to communicate with however, as it is unreasonable to attempt to program in a fool-proof understanding of the physics coded for in the settings system.
-Such an endeavor would come with great developmental and maintenance costs.

-Most problems these days arise when users make typos or simple editing mistakes when manually adjusting some values in the case settings input files.

 Non-dynamic data typing
 ^^^^^^^^^^^^^^^^^^^^^^^